SKam23/ChipTweet-Bot/README.md

 # ChipTweet-Bot

-Chipotle is running an exciting promotion during the NBA finals: every time a 3-pointer is made, Chipotle tweets a code for a free Burrito.
+Chipotle is running an promotion during the NBA finals: every time a 3-pointer is made, Chipotle tweets a code for a free Burrito.
 This bot is specifically designed to retrieve those promotional codes from Chipotle's tweets during NBA finals games **WITHOUT** using any external API that cost money.
 It sends the codes to your phone as a text message (SMS) using  `AppleScript` and the `subprocess` module.
 The bot utilizes various technologies, including `snscrape`, `pandas`, `re`, and `subprocess`.

 ## Usage